 Onion Green Chilli Tadka – Sometimes, I give my garlic tadka a break and add some finely chopped green chilies and thinly sliced onions to the tadka.

-You can also add finely chopped garlic and ginger along with green chillies.
+You can also add finely chopped garlic and ginger along with green chilies.

-Tomato Dal Tadka – This is one of my favorite tadka to add to the dal.
+Tomato Dal Tadka is one of my favorite tadka to add to the dal.

 You will need ghee, dry red chilies, hing, mustard seeds, cumin seeds, curry leaves, finely chopped garlic, finely chopped onions, red chili powder, and chopped tomatoes.

-Punjabi Dal Tadka – This is a simple tadka, which is made in many households.
+Punjabi Dal Tadka – This is a simple tadka made in many households.

-For this one, you will need – ghee, cumin seeds, garlic, onions, tomatoes, and red chili powder.
+You will need ghee, cumin seeds, garlic, onions, tomatoes, and red chili powder for this one.

 Serving Suggestions

 I love a simple homestyle meal of toor dal, a dry sabji, steamed rice or roti, and some laccha onions.
-To. maketh meal a little more indulgent, you can serve some roasted papad and a simple kachumber salad on the side.
+You can serve roasted papad and a simple kachumber salad on the side to make the meal more indulgent.

-You can also serve this dal with any Indian bread, steamed rice, jeera rice, or veg pulao.
+You can also serve this dal with Indian bread (phulka, naan, tandoori roti), steamed rice, jeera rice, or veg pulao.

 Arhar dal can also be sipped as soup on cold winter or fall evenings.